clartaq/cwiki/resources/private/md/About_Search.md

 ---
-author: david
+author: CWiki
 title: About Search
 date: 2018-08-07T17:47:35.761-04:00
-modified: 2018-08-08T17:36:52.535-04:00
+modified: 2018-08-15T16:38:02.056-04:00
 tags:
   - About
   - Search
   - Special Pages
 ---

 ​CWiki supports some basic search functionality.

 ### Authors ###

-You can see all of the authors known to the wiki by going to the [[All Users]] link.
+You can see all of the authors known to the wiki by go​ing to the [[All Users]] link.
 That link is usually listed on the [[Sidebar]].
 From that page, you can click the name of the user (author) to see all of the pages attributed to that user.

 ### Tags ###